Requirements for Certificates, Degrees and University Transfer

 - Courses counted in one AA or AS major may not be counted in a second AA or AS major.

 Note: If you’re planning to transfer to a university, the key idea to keep in mind when you plan your courses for your VVC major and general education requirements is that you want to fit your transfer university’s course requirements into VVC’s graduation requirements.
 That is, use the university's required courses to meet VVC’s degree requirements.
+Students may use the same the same courses that were applied to the AA/AS major and/or general education requirements to simultaneously satisfy the California State University or the University of California general education patterns.
 You will find more on that in the University Transfer tab.

 Courses for Your Major

 To earn an associate's degree, you must have a major.
-Required courses for each major are listed in the "Degrees" tab for each academic department.
+Required courses for each major are listed in the "Requirements" tab for each program of study.
 All majors require at least 18 units.
 Some majors require specific courses and/or more than 18 units.
 Each course in the major must be completed with a “C” grade or higher.
-Courses used for the major may not be double-counted for general education categories I-V, which will be described next.
 Courses may be used only towards one AA or AS major.
 Cooperative Education 138 classes cannot be used in the major.

 General Education Requirements